opulo-inc/docs/docs/openpnp/ftp/2-setting-up-the-board/index.md

     3. If you'd prefer, you can also fall back on manually defining the board's location using the "Multiple Placements" icon button.
       ![Use the board location from multiple placements button to manually set the board location and rotation](images/Board-location-from-multiple-placements-button.png)

 16. To double-check the board's location, rerun the fiducial scan.
 It is also useful to select some of the other placement locations and move the camera to them as well to check that the camera is centered between the metal pads.
-If the camera is not lining up correctly, see [Troubleshooting](../../../misc/troubleshooting/symptoms/index.md) for help getting things more tightly set up.

 ## Placing Components